Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Canyonlands National Park

-The second of Moab’s national parks, Canyonlands National Park often slips under the radar but should be high on every Utah itinerary.
+The second of Moab’s national parks often slips under the radar but should be high on every Utah itinerary.
+Backdropped by the snow-capped La Sal Mountains in nearby Moab, every inch of Canyonlands National Park is photogenic.

 White Rim Overlook Trail showcases some of the most impressive scenery in the Southwest.
 The Colorado and Green rivers carve through the canyon and have completely transformed the layered sandstone environment below.